elviosak/plugin-wingmenu/README.md

 Can be activated via D-Bus `qdbus org.lxqt.panel.wingmenu /wingmenu toggle` (or wingmenu2, wingmenu3, etc).
 Exact command is available in the Settings window.

-NOTE: If the D-Bus command is set as a global shortcut, the menu might block the detection of the shortcut when it's open, so it might not work for hiding it (Esc always works for hiding it).
+NOTE: If the D-Bus command is set as a global shortcut, the menu might block the detection of the shortcut when it's open, so it might not work for hiding it (Esc or F1-F12 will hide it).

 License: [LGPL-2.1+](LICENSE "License")